stevehjohn/ZXE/README.md

 ## Main TODOs

-- With some conditional opcodes (e.g. JP NZ, RET Z), more cycles are used if condition is met.
+- With some conditional opcodes (e.g. CALL cc, JP cc, JR cc, RET cc), more cycles are used if condition is met.
 Account for this in the timings.
+Actually, maybe this can be handled with the condition checking being a separate function...

 ## Features